 X pixel coordinate (zero indexed) of stim pulse 11 X pixel coordinate (zero indexed) of stim pulse 22

 • File Suffix: _geoThis file is only used for FUV data.
 The GEOFILE is used by the GEOCORR calibration module to perform the geometric correction.
 The analog nature of the XDL detector means that the physical sizes of the pixels vary across the detector.
 The geometric distortion maps are used to correct for this variation and to transform the data into a constant physical pixel size early in the data reduction calibration process.
-After the thermal correction has been applied and the detector digital span and position are adjusted to their reference values, as defined in the reference table, the geometric correction can be applied.
+After the thermal correction has been applied, the geometric correction can be applied.
 This implies that all the files used to determine the geometric correction were initially thermally-corrected.Each geometric correction reference file contains four IMAGE extensions.
 There are two for each segment, and for each segment, there is one for each axis.
 At a given (X,Y) location in the thermally corrected COS data, the value at that location (corrected for binning and offset) in the geometric correction image gives the distortion to be subtracted from the X or Y coordinates.
 The order of the extensions are: 1 = X coordinate for FUVA, 2 = Y coordinate for FUVA, 3 = X coordinate for FUVB and 4 = Y coordinate for FUVB.
 This information is also available in the header file, with keywords EXTVER (1 for x and 2 for y) and EXTNAME (FUVA or FUVB).

 • File Suffix: _deadThe deadtAB reference file is used in the DQICORR: Initialize Data Quality File module, to obtain the true number of events received compared to the number of events appearing in the raw data files.There is one DEADTAB reference file for each of the NUV and FUV detectors.
 Each consists of a primary header and a binary table extension which contains the LIVETIME values for a given observed count rate (OBS_RATE) and segment.
 The livetime is defined as: